TheBottiger/Neo-OS-oelinux/README.md

 Neo-OS serves as a nice matrix experience and maintained base for Vector CFW.

 This builds the OS, the /anki programs (`victor`), and creates a final OTA.
-This repo can be thought of as `wire-os-oelinux`.
+This repo can be thought of as `Neo-OS-oelinux`.

 ## Submodules